jgarrettvml/jgarrettvml/README.md

 ### Hi there 👋

-20+ years Dev experience, as lead and architect as well.
+### 20+ years Dev and Cloud experience, as lead and architect as well.

-Here are some of my area of knowledge and expertise
+### Here are some of my area of knowledge and expertise

 # 🔧 Front End Technologies